Filmmaker Karen Cantor

 Invitation to the Muse arose from my awareness that the creative process, itself, requires a sequence of informed decisions.
 While I am committed to making documentaries that deal with moral choices, the very challenge of making choices is the essence of many human dilemmas.
 Presented with the opportunity of becoming an artist-in-residence at the Santa Fe Art Institute, it seemed the creative process should be the subject of my next documentary.
 I proposed a film about artists and inspiration focusing on core creative processes and witnessing how a variety of artists approach their work.
 I was – and am – very aware that for this filmmaker the muse generates sparks in the research and planning process but especially revels in editing sessions.

 Now that I have moved to New Mexico, I have become more and more aware of Native Americans: their lives today, the complicated histories, the many contemporary tribes, and the plaguing dysfunctions besetting some.
-TURN (working title of film in process) is about three contemporary Native American women leading their communities to reclaim health and spirit through traditional ways.
+RETURN is about six contemporary Native American women leading their communities to reclaim health and spirit through traditional ways.

 What is important to me is to contribute to the debate of relevant issues and encourage compassion, tolerance, and civic engagement – whether these be issues of life and death or those of everyday life.
 My intent is to produce engaging films with high production values and compelling storytelling.
 I want to pique viewers’ interest so that they are inspired to learn about the issues while simultaneously questioning their own beliefs about the world.